ibm-cloud-docs/virtual-servers/vsi_managing.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:external: target="_blank" .external}
-{:pre: .pre}
-{:tip: .tip}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # Managing virtual servers
 {: #managing-virtual-servers}

 You can manage virtual servers, along with other devices, from the device details list.
-You can cancel, reboot, or rename a vitual server by using the following steps.
+You can cancel, reboot, or rename a virtual server by using the following steps.
 {: shortdesc}